5 James Bond filming locations to visit in France

 This château, located south-east of Paris, stars as the ostentatious Californian residence of the nefarious Hugo Drax in Moonraker.
 Roger Moore flies over the beautiful, André le Notre designed gardens in his helicopter before landing almost outside the château's front door.
 Talk about making an entrance!

-Château de Chantilly - as seen in A View To Kill
+Château de Chantilly - as seen in A View to a Kill

-Restaurant Le Jules Verne - as seen in A View to Kill
+Restaurant Le Jules Verne - as seen in A View to a Kill

 Liked this article?
 You might also like...